 - a special kind of cake with ice cream for dessert

 The Pierre Noufy or Noufy Rock is one of the most isolated rocks in the country… and it comes with a legend.
-According to local tales, a golden ring is constantly growing inside the stone.
-But that’s not all.
+A golden ring is constantly growing inside the stone.
+But that's not all, according to local tales.
 The Noufy Stone is said to bring fertility to women who touch it and in the past, witches held their covens here.

 It shouldn't come as a surprise that such a unique stone isn't easy to get to.
 In fact, it doesn't even lie on a hiking trail but tucked away in the woods.
 Luckily for us, brave explorers who've come before us have cleared a little path and you can now reach it by venturing off a trail that starts in the town of Les Villettes (Lierneux).

 Now, the center of Les Villettes is small and there's no real parking ground for those who come by car to do the hike.
 I parked on some grass by a picnic table in the street called La Sevraille and I'd say that's probably your best bet too as you'll need to hike up La Sevraille to where the forest and the hike start.

 The road goes up steeply but after that, it's pretty much a flat hike until you go down again.

 The sign you need to follow for the 5.5 km hike I did, is the upright blue rectangle.
 If you have more time, there's also a 14 km hike you can do that passes by the Pierre Noufy.
 For that one, you need to follow the horizontal yellow rectangle.

 I have to honestly say that I hadn't expected much from this hike.
 I thought I'd just go in search of a rock in forest that, it being the end of November, would be rather leaveless.